 There are a wide range of fostering opportunities available across the county.
 The type of fostering you are most suited to will depend on factors such as your skills, experience and your availability.
 Please take a look at all of the options and training that we offer.

-Emergency fostering is when children need somewhere safe to stay for a few nights and time-limited fostering is when carers look after children for a few weeks or months, while plans are made for the child’s future
+Emergency fostering is when children need somewhere safe to stay for a few nights and time-limited fostering is when carers look after children for a few weeks or months, while plans are made for the child’s future.

-For children and young people who are unable to return to live with their birth family we very carefully choose alternative permanent carers.
+Long term fostering for children and young people who are unable to return to live with their birth family we very carefully choose alternative permanent carers.
 Our long term foster carers look after children until they reach maturity and independence.

 Part-time fostering roles offering placements to children and young people when their usual foster carers need to take a short break from fostering.

 Parent and baby placements provide a safe and nurturing environment for both the young parent and their child.
 The carers provide mentoring and practical advice on parenting.

 Please see the six steps to fostering if you want to become a foster carer.

 The Supported Lodgings scheme provides young people aged between 16 and 21 years old with a room in a friendly home and the support and guidance of an adult or adults living there.